- Latest News

-Tennis scholarships to America are very popular for student-athletes from around the world because as well as earning a world class degree it also provides them with a positive opportunity to develop both physically and mentally in a team environment over the course of four years.
+College tennis scholarships to the USA are very popular for student-athletes across the globe because as well as earning a world class degree they also provide students with a positive opportunity to develop both physically and mentally in a team environment over the course of four years.

-It is this reason why so many of the worlds best tennis players have emerged from the US college tennis system, such as recent players John Isner and the Bryan brothers.
+It is this reason why so many of the worlds best tennis players have emerged from the US college tennis scholarship system, such as recent players John Isner, Benjamin Becker, James Blake, Irina Falconi and the Bryan brothers.

 Tennis scholarship opportunities in the USA vary considerably depending on each players athletic and academic ability, with the student-athletes that have the better rating/ranking/results (nationally and internationally) and have maintained the higher academic grades receiving the larger tennis scholarship offers from college coaches.

-These scholarships are offered by colleges that compete within the various divisions in the NCAA, NAIA and NJCAA.
-Here we provide a brief outline on what they offer in terms of scholarships per team and the level that you need to be in order to stand a chance of receiving one.
+These scholarships are offered by colleges that compete within the various divisions in the NCAA, NAIA and NJCAA and here is a brief outline on what they can offer in terms of scholarships per team, if their programme is fully funded by their university.

-In the NCAA division one mens college tennis there are 263 programs, with most being able to offer 4.5 full athletic scholarships per team to spread out amongst its squad of 8+, with amounts typically ranging from a full 100% to 25% in financial aid.
+In the NCAA Division One mens college tennis there are 263 programs, with most being able to offer 4.5 full tennis scholarships per team to spread out amongst its squad of 8+, with amounts typically ranging from a full 100% to 25% in financial aid.
 The standard in the NCAA division one varies considerably with the strongest colleges and conferences being able to field players that are ranked inside the top 500 ATP and WTA, down through to some of the best ITF ranked juniors from around the world.
-The lower level division one colleges do recruit players that are good regional standard, however these students will be playing lower down the teams order so therefore must expect to contribute a reasonable amount to their education.
+The lower level division one colleges do recruit players that are lower national standard, however these students will be playing lower down the teams order so therefore must expect to contribute financially to their education.

-There are 5 full tennis scholarships per college squad available to students wishing to compete within the NAIA (92 programs) and 9 within the NJCAA (120 programs).
+There are 5 full tennis scholarships within teams that compete within the NAIA (92 programs) and 9 within the NJCAA (120 programs).
 Although with the later only 25% of the team are allowed to originate from outside of the USA.
-The standard for both of these associations is again mixed due to students eligibility and individual circumstances/preferences, with the top being strong international competitors and the bottom lower regional/top club players.
+The standard for both of these associations is mixed due to easier eligibility criteria that makes colleges that compete with-in these associations a great choice for students that are not eligible for the NCAA.

 The NAIA has 110 colleges spread out around the country that can offer up to 5 full scholarships and the NJCAA with its 141 programs 9 full scholarships.
 Each of these associations has its pros and cons for students considering enrolling into one, so please speak with one of our Recruitment Advisors if you would like some further information.